bjatkin/yok/README.md

 - [x] Add a yok run command to complie and then run yok scripts in the same step.
 - [x] Add a validation phase to the AST.
 - [x] Add in the basics of the type system.
+- [x] Seperate Expr and Stmt ast.builders.
+    - [x] make building if, call, and other nodes more robust.